dead-man1/WaterWall/tunnels/PacketsToStream/description.md

 # PacketsToStream Node

 `PacketsToStream` adapts a packet-oriented side of the chain to a stream-oriented side.
-It accepts discrete IPv4 packets from the previous side, forwards them through a data line toward the next node, and reconstructs packet boundaries again on the way back.

-In practice, this tunnel is useful when one side of the chain works with packets while the next side expects a normal byte stream line.
+The current implementation frames each packet by adding a **2-byte length prefix** (network byte order / big-endian), then sends that framed data over a normal stream line.

+On the reverse path, it reads the same 2-byte length prefix and reconstructs packet boundaries.

 ## What It Does

 - Accepts packet payload from the previous side.
 - Creates and maintains one stream-facing line per worker toward the next node.
-- Forwards each inbound packet as payload on that stream-facing line.
+- For each outgoing packet, prepends a 2-byte packet size field.
-- Buffers return data from the next side until a complete IPv4 packet is available.
+- Buffers return stream data and extracts complete framed packets.
 - Sends each reconstructed packet back to the previous side.
 - Recreates the stream-facing line if that line is closed.

-This tunnel is best thought of as a packet-to-data adapter with IPv4 packet reconstruction on the return path.
+This tunnel is a packet-to-stream adapter based on explicit length framing, not IPv4 header parsing.

 ## Typical Placement